Joelma (singer): Personal life and family

-Joelma performing with your ex-husband in 2006.
+Joelma performing with her ex-husband in 2006.

 In 2003, Joelma married the musician Cledivan Almeida Farias, known as Ximbinha after they had been together for five years.
 On October 26, 2009, Joelma and Ximbinha received the award of Citizen Pernambucano.
 The award was proposed by Deputy Nelson Pereira (PCdoB), who stated that "For several years as residents in Recife, via various projects related to music, Joelma and Ximbinha have contributed to the rich culture of Pernambuco".
 The 2nd Vice President of the management board, Deputy Antonio Moraes (PSDB), coordinated the ceremony and highlighted the importance of their music for the area.

 On August 19, 2015, after 18 years of marriage, Joelma and Ximbinha announced their separation.
 On November 9, 2015, they signed the divorce.

 Joelma has three children: Yago Matos Mendes da Silva (son of the lawyer and Alderman of the Camera Breves Robson Cristiano Leão Matos, born on December 8, 1995), Natália da Silva Mendes Sarraffi (daughter of Roberto Luís Sarraffi, Born on December 25, 1989), and Yasmin Mendes Farias (daughter of Ximbinha, born July 11, 2004).
 In February 2009 suffered a miscarriage.